GPT-5.5 Costs 2× More Than GPT-5.4 for the Same Job. Here's the Math.

 The real-world cost gap

 Here's a typical production scenario: 30,000 requests/month, 500 input tokens, 500 output tokens, 70% prompt cache hit rate.
-Run through the same math the calculator uses:
+Run through the same math our cost comparison tool uses:

 | Model | $ / request | $ / month | vs GPT-5.4 |